 Quality of Textbooks

 The following table outlines the criteria required for choosing textbooks and instructional materials.

 Quality of Textbooks

-2022-23 School Year
+2023-24 School Year

 Criteria Yes/No

-Are the textbooks adopted from the most recent state-approved or local governing- Yes
+Are the textbooks adopted from the most recent state- approved or local governing- board-approved list?